Flower Facts Focal Flowers Plants

 • The croton does not like to be moved, so do what you can to avoid moving them around.
 Of course, there will be times where that’s unavoidable.
 For example when you buy a croton and bring it home.
 The worse that will happen is it will lose some of its leaves.
 Do not fret.
 If you continue to take good care of the plant, its gorgeous leaves will grow back.

 Begonias are a popular choice for a colorful houseplant both because they are both beautiful and easy to grow.
 There are more than 1,700 different kinds of begonias, so there is a wide variety to choose from.
-They will grow in window boxes, pots, or hanging baskets so they can brighten up any corner, window, or shelf that needs more color in your house!
+They will grow in window boxes, pots, or hanging baskets so they can brighten up any corner, window, or shelf that needs more color in your house.
+Place begonias where they can get sun at least part of the day.

 • Begonias should be planted in a pot roughly the size of the plant with neutral indoor potting soil.